symfony-cmf/symfony-cmf-docs/components/routing.rst

-You can easily create your own routers by implementing :class:`Symfony\\Component\\Routing\\RouterInterface` but the Symfony CMF Routing Component already includes some powerful route matching system that you can extend to your needs.
+You can easily create your own routers by implementing :class:`Symfony\\Component\\Routing\\RouterInterface` but the Symfony CMF Routing Component already includes a powerful route matching system that you can extend to your needs.

 Symfony2 Default Router
 ~~~~~~~~~~~~~~~~~~~~~~~